 There's a fair amount of combat in the game.
 Sometimes you can just outrun the Blues, but other times they'd shoot you to pieces while waiting for a door to open.
 The right trigger handles almost every attack in Faith's arsenal single-handedly.
 What enables you to mix it up is you can combine it with her various acrobatics.
 Run towards them and jump to get them two sneakers to the face.
 Or baseball slide and kick them in the groin.
 If their gun turns red, hit Y and you can go for a disarm. then you've got yourself a gun, if you want one.
 At a certain point, I realized there was an Achievement for making it through the game without shooting anyone, so I worked to avoid that.
 I managed it, which made me happy, even if I died a dozen times more than I would have if I'd just taken the damn gun and shot the guys.
 As far as I can see, shooting's pretty easy, too.
 Point and click.
 Most of the Blues are slow enough it shouldn't be much trouble keeping the reticule on them.

-There is one issue for the combat, at least for me.
+There is one issue with combat, at least for me.
 Like I said, right trigger is attack.
 The right bumper, set in front of it, makes Faith do a 180.
 The left bumper is the jump button, among other functions.
 I can't count the times I would charge towards a Blue, jump, then hit the frickin' right bumper instead of the trigger, earning Faith a pistol whipping to the back of the head.
 Couldn't they have keyed the 180 to clicking the right joystick, since that already controls where she's looking?

-Something a little random.
-I enjoyed the music for the last level a lot.
+Random note, I enjoyed the music for the last level a lot.
 It had a quick beat, an undercurrent of determination, but the instruments they used - I visualized it as tapping a crystal - made it mellow, as well.
 The net result was I didn't feel pressured to find the way out immediately.
 I could take my time, think it through, look around, as opposed to running about randomly trying to climb things.

 No comments: